Integration of the IPS of Ukraine into ENTSO-E is Ukrenergo’s key goal concerning development of trunk power grids.

 Modernization of the Island’s control systems and adjustment of capacity in accordance with requirements of UCTE (present-day ENTSO-E), test operation of the Island and a one-year test of “simultaneous operation” were held during 2000-2002.
 As a result, the Island switched to continuous simultaneous operation with UCTE effective 1 July 2003, and today, it handles transmission of Ukrainian electricity via interstate power lines directly to power systems in Slovakia, Hungary and Romania.
 The “Island” scheme allows to export up to 650 MW of electricity.

-The matter of expanding UCTE’s synchronous area by including Ukraine’s IPS was first raised in 2005.
+The matter of expanding UCTE’s synchronous area by including the IPS of Ukraine was first raised in 2005.

-In 2006, Romania’s system operator Transelectrica has applied for expansion of the synchronous operation zone by including Ukraine’s IPS and Moldova’s PS.
+In 2006, Romania’s system operator Transelectrica has applied for expansion of the synchronous operation zone by including the IPS of Ukraine and Moldova’s PS.

 In May 2006, the UCTE Managing Committee has accepted the application and launched a feasibility study consisting of three phases:

 - research phase: inspection of Ukraine’s and Moldova’s power systems to determine the scope of measures required for simultaneous operation;

 - implementation of the scope of measures required for simultaneous operation at the facilities of Ukraine’s and Moldova’s power systems;

 - testing isolated and synchronous operation of Ukraine’s and Moldova’s power systems with ENTSO-E power grids.